midgardproject/midgardmvc_core/documentation/index.markdown

 If route data is found from a saved state, then the controller action will be called with the data pre-populated.
 The controller action can then either use or ignore it as it sees fit.
 Typical usage for stored route data is avoiding unnecessary Midgard database queries for retrieving information that is already available.

 If route output is found from a saved state then Midgard MVC will return this output directly to the user and the controller action or the template will not be run.

-> TODO: HOW DOES THIS WORK FOR OTHER CLASSES THAN CONTROLLERS?

 ### State audience